mdaffin/disconnected.systems/site/blog/bare-metal-assembly-on-the-teensy-3.1/index.md

     str r0, [r6]
 ```

-Our logic is very simple:
+Our logic is simple:

-* Turn on the led
+- Turn on the led
-* Busy wait
+- Busy wait
-* Turn off the led
+- Turn off the led
-* Busy wait
+- Busy wait
-* Repeat
+- Repeat

 Which is done by the following loop.